Heading to Maui and want to see some of the incredible Hawaiian sea life? Scroll to find exactly where to see turtles on your next Hawaiian vacation!

 Things to Know About Turtles in Maui

-Here some of my best advice when looking for sea turtles on the island of Maui:
+Here is some of my best advice when looking for sea turtles on the island of Maui:

 - Maui turtles don’t seem bothered by the presence of people swimming in the water with them.
-You taking pictures with them, on the land or in the water.
+You can take pictures with them, on the land or in the water.
 Just don’t use your flash, which can bother them!

 - You don’t have to swim or snorkel to see sea turtles in Maui.
-A lot hang out on the sand at the warmest part of the day, so you can see them from land.
+A lot hang out on the sand in the warmest part of the day, so you can see them from land.
 Or consider taking a kayaking tour to see them from above.
+There are plenty of Maui turtle beaches perfect for watching sea turtles without ever getting wet.

-- While you can find sea turtles on other beaches around the world, Maui tourists come in close contact with the sea turtles that aren’t found anywhere else on the planet!
+- While you can find sea turtles on other beaches around the world and on the main Hawaiian islands, Maui tourists come in close contact with sea turtles that aren’t found anywhere else on the planet!

 - Sea turtles are an important part of Maui culture.
-Honu are considered sacred creatures.
+Honu are considered sacred creatures in Hawaiian culture.
 They represent good luck, long life, stamina, and protection.

 What is the Best Time of Day to See Turtles in Maui?

 You can see turtles throughout the day!
-But the best time to look for sea turtles in Maui between 11 AM and 3 PM, when the sun is the hottest.
+But the best time to look for sea turtles in Maui is between 11 AM and 3 PM when the sun is the hottest.

 - The location of the sun